jaredly/j3/Roadmap.md

+# Associated Terms

+So ... associated terms.
+For example, a `person=` associated with `person`, as `person.=`.

+Where does the /connection/ live?
+- at the toplevel of `person`
+- at the toplevel of `person=`
+- only in cache

+if it's only in cache, that feels ... risky? prone to cache invalidation issues? or rather ... the thing that's risky is: knowing what things are associated with `person` relies on all of the `person=` toplevels to not only be "loaded in memory" but also "parsed & macroexpanded".

+and why is that an issue?
+well macroexpansion requires evaluation.
+(UNLESS it doesn't? like unless I persist the macroexpansions. hmm ok honestly that might be good.)

+the main thing is; I want to be able to get a fully resolved dependency tree, statically. ideally without even calling `parse`.
+Is that a thing I can do? well if macros get persisted, then yes, right?

+-> what would that look like?
+--> when making a (change), we check to see if any macros are impacted, and we
+    <do the work to macroexpand> and /add it to the change/.
+So the toplevel macros
+    cache is always up to date.

+Ok I do like that very much actually.

+Ok.
+What about (a change to a macro definition).
+The problem with caching the macro there is that it wouldn't necessarily update downstream.
+Or it would update downstream, and be kindof a big deal.
+Because it would change the persisted macro expansions of everything.
+OK SO the sqlite database will need to be able to efficiently search for "anything referencing this macro".
+Shouldn't be too hard.

+BUT now we get to the question of: `person.=` -- does that get resolved actually to `person=`, OR instead do we just `search for all of the accessories to person` when evaluating or typechecking `person` and lump them in?
+Seems like we probably lump them in.

+Ok but at what point are we allowed to resolve it?
+NOT at macroexpansion time, because that would be calcifying 'state of the universe' stuff in the cache, which we want to avoid.

+Just type-check and print/eval, right?
+Yeah I think that's right.

+infer(ast, infos, associations)
+eval(ir, irs, associations)

+# Ok so I thiiiink associated terms are making sense now.

+BUT
+here's the big dealio.
+we can have some recursive dealios.
+(need to watch out for attempted recursion when evaluating a macro btw)

+QUESTION:
+would it really be so bad to require explicit mutual recursion? like, if things are going to be recursive, require that they ...
+... be defined in the same toplevel?

+...
+it would certainly make some things clearer. (if a type error is happening it hangs the whole thing) but it would make other things more cumbersome.
+I like being able to nest things under different functions.

+OK so `tinfo`, because `type-check` MIGHT take multiple ASTs if there's a cyclic dependency somewhere.

+yeah so basically, one tinfo will have the actual data and the others will be pointers. that sounds nice, right? fairly simple?

+Here's our scenario:

+We load up a document.
+It has some number of document nodes. we then get our set of toplevels that are ~loaded.

+(we follow upstream all the way)
+(we follow downstream to see if there are any `deftests` that we need to be evaluating)

+produce a directed dependency graph of that set of toplevels, following all dependencies both upstream *and downstream*.
+Make special note of any deftests.

+/associated terms/ count as a downstream dependency... or maybe a circular dependency? wait no I think downstream should be fine. jk circular.

+NOTE that we don't ... care about downstreams OF THE UPSTREAMS.
+For that reason, /associated terms/ should count as circulars, because we do care about associated terms of upstreams.

+jmmmmmmmmmmmmmmmmmmmm we also ... don't need the upstreams of the downstreams? right? like we should have everything in the persistant cache that we need.
+I would think.

+I definitely need to make a little picture of all this. to determine /what we can load from cache/ and /what happens if (x) is changed/.

+like, downstreams might need to re-type-check if our type changes. but I guess presumably the downstreams don't need to re-parse... so we can use that cache anyway. hm I guess maybe we don't need to load downstreams? as long as the cache stuff is there.

+#

 Trace thoughts:
 - cst for "formatting"
 - cst for "filter" to limit what gets traced. `_` in that context means "the value under consideration"